jonnonz1/nz-statute-book/acts/public/2007/immigration-advisers-licensing-act-2007.md

 (3) A person subject to a sanction under this section has the right to appeal, under section 81, the Tribunal's decision to impose the sanction.
 (4) If an immigration adviser fails to demonstrate, to the satisfaction of the Registrar, compliance with a requirement imposed under subsection (1)﻿(b), the adviser's licence is deemed to be cancelled at the end of the specified period.
 (5) Any payment ordered by the Tribunal under subsection (1)﻿(f) or (g) may be recovered as a debt due to the Crown.

+### 51A Lifting or varying order
+(1) A person subject to an order under section 51(1)﻿(e)﻿(iii) may apply to the Tribunal for the order to be lifted or varied.
+(2) The Tribunal may—
+  (a) lift the order if satisfied that the order is no longer necessary to achieve the purposes of the Act:
+  (b) vary the order if satisfied that there are grounds to do so.
+(3) The Tribunal must notify its decision to the person subject to the order.

 ### 52 Enforcement of disciplinary sanctions
 The following orders for disciplinary sanctions made by the Tribunal under section 51 may be enforced in all respects as if they were an order of the District Court on the filing of a sealed copy in that court by—